rigoudyg/dr2xml/sphinx/source/userguide/projects/C3S-SF.rst

          positive

-            Hox is the axis oriented?
+            How is the axis oriented?

             values: